OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 - `/_syncs`
 - `/_derivatives`

-Note that an application maybe add any custom keys to the `_meta` document, however they must not conflict with the standard keys defined here or in the future.
-To avoid future conflicts applications should, avoid using custom keys that begin with "_".
+Note that an application may add any custom keys to the `_meta` document, however they must not conflict with the standard keys defined here or in the future.
+To avoid future conflicts, applications should avoid using custom keys that begin with "_".

 ### Links and Versioned Links